Below you will find information and activities to enjoy on your next visit. Memberships

 - Don’t throw sticks or stones onto the ice.

-- People under 16 must be supervised by an adult at all times.
+- Youth under 16 must be supervised by an adult at all times.

 A wheelchair accessible waterless composting toilet is next to the parking lot and just 90 feet from the pavilion.
 This facility is augmented by two other flush restrooms on the ground floor of the John A. Redfield Building.

 If you have a group that would like to reserve use of the pavilion please contact Debora Davidson, the Education Director, via e-mail.